 Earth from Space – Green Planet: A terrific full-screen slideshow of unique places and events on Earth, as seen from space.

 There are a huge number of satellites orbiting the Earth, most of which provide a constant feed of images.
 Each satellite provides images from its location at the moment, which means you can find images of many different areas.
-There is a good list of these websites on Living Earth.
+There is aon Living Earth.
 So get clicking and find the one that interests you most!

 Do you know of great sources of views of Earth from space we missed?
 Tell us in the comments!